KallocainSynthemesc/TP_iot_middleware/README.md

 This shows the parameters that you put into the application and that the middleware api is listening to the two endpoints.
 For security reasons I would not log those parameters for a real world application but since this is just a quick exercice to play around with grafana and influxDB security is neglected.

+## Modify sensors

+The Humidity ENDPOINT variable needs to be set to http://localhost:8888 the Temperature ENDPOINT variable needs to be set to http://localhost:9999

 ## Run sensors

 This project is adapted to deal with sensor imput from the projet tp-iot.
 This project is provided by our professor and I have not found a github for it so I can't link it here :(